 Automated Enzymatic Assay

-The ACE kinetic kit from BÜHLMANN is a CE-marked kit providing ready to use Substrate and highly stable Calibrator and Controls, offering a maximum convenience and accuracy.
-Reconstituted Calibrator and Controls provided with the kits are stable for 6 months at 2-8°C. The substrate has an onboard-stability up to 3 months.
-Different package sizes are available (2×50, 100 and 1200 tests).
+The ACE kinetic kit from BÜHLMANN provides ready to use Substrate and highly stable Calibrator and Controls, offering a maximum convenience and accuracy.
+Reconstituted Calibrator and Controls provided with the kits are stable for 6 months at 2-8°C. Different package sizes are available (2×50, 100, 400 and 1200 tests).
 Validated application notes are available for most common clinical chemistry analyzers.

 Angiotensin Converting Enzyme